WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 So keep in mind, that this means not just state licenses, but possibly also city licenses.

 Visit the Internal Revenue Service website and get an EIN for the company.
-They’re totally free.
+They’re free.
 Select a business entity such as corporation, LLC, etc.

 A company may get started as a sole proprietor.
 But they absolutely need to switch to a form of corporation or an LLC.